 Pupils attend school for a maximum of 190 days each academic year.
 Unauthorised absence may lead to a Penalty Notice and Fixed Penalty Fine of £60 being imposed.

 At Hey with Zion, every class takes part in a half termly attendance competition- a fun way of encouraging good attendance.
-All children with a 96% or higher attendance for a full year enter a draw for a major prize: last year’s winners each won bicycles .
+All children with a 96% or higher attendance for a full year enter a draw for a major prize: last year’s winners each won £40 Smyths vouchers.

 We know that good attendance is essential for optimum learning at school.

 The average attendance for a child in England is 96.1%.
-At Hey with Zion School our average attendance is 95.7% (2015-16).
-This has improved over the last twelve months and we rely on your support to help us improve our attendance.
+At Hey with Zion School our average attendance is updated weeky on the website home page.
+We are constantly striving to improve attendance and rely on your support to help us improve our attendance.

 All schools must follow statutory guidelines with respect to holiday requests during term time.
 For full details of Government guidance please click here.